Maryum97/Employee-Directory-2021/README.md

 2. Git Bash/Terminal
 3. Node.js

+Then in VSC terminal, install some dependencies as explained in the 'Instructions' section below.

 ## ⚙️ Instructions
 After installing the above, clone the repository to your local device, and run the following commands in the local terminal in VS Code: